reflex-dev/reflex-web/blog/using-ag-grid-in-reflex.md

 author: Tom Gotsman
 date: 2024-10-03
 title: AG Grid in Reflex
+title_tag: "How to Use AG Grid in Reflex Python Apps"
-description: Getting started with powerful data tables in your Python web apps
+description: Get started with AG Grid in Reflex for powerful, enterprise-grade data tables in your Python web apps.
+Sort, filter, and edit data with ease.
 image: /blog/ag-grid.webp
 tag: Open Source
 meta: [